tttaaannnggg/promiseTime/README.md

 It's _promiseTime_!

-I created this small library to create a uniform interface to time functions (both promise-based and not).
-It won't handle callback-based functions unless you promisify them, though.
+This is a small implementation of a uniform interface built to measure the runtime of synchronous and asynchronous (promise-based) functions.
 This is achieved in `addTimer`, which wraps functions into promises that return both their value and runtime. `timeResolution` and `isPromise` are extra utilities that are part of `addTimer`, but also may prove useful on their own.
+Note that the timing functionality won't work for callback-based async functions.

 This repo includes the following:

 - index.js
 - addTimer.js